Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation: Experimental Results

 \subsubsection{Implementation Details}

-{For a fair comparison, all methods are optimized by the Adam optimizer with the same embedding dimension $768$ that aligns with the BERT encoder dimension\footnote{Empirically, we discover a consistent performance drop for all methods if using MLP to reduce dimensionality here.}.
+{For a fair comparison, all methods are optimized by the Adam optimizer with the same embedding dimension $768$ that aligns with the BERT encoder dimension\footnote{Empirically, using MLP to reduce dimension leads to a consistent performance drop.}.
 Following \cite{daisyrec2}, we employ the Optuna\footnote{https://optuna.org/} framework to efficiently optimize the hyper-parameter of all methods.
 We conduct 20 trials on the following searching spaces, i.e., \textit{learning rate}: \{$1e^{-2},1e^{-3},1e^{-4}$\}, \textit{weight decay}: \{$1e^{-4},1e^{-6}$ $,1e^{-8}$\}, and \textit{batch size}: \{$16,64,256$\}.
 For our method Re2LLM, we set candidate set size $\vert \mathcal{C}\vert$ to 50, knowledge base size $n_h$ to 20, and few-shot training size $n_e$ to 500.
 The impacts of essential hyper-parameters on Re2LLM can be found in Section \ref{sec_hyper}.
 For LLM-based methods, we use `gpt-4' API as the backbone model for these methods.
 For the rest hyper-parameters in baseline methods, we follow the suggested settings in the original papers.
-The experiments are run on a single Tesla V100-PCIE-32GB GPU.}
+The experiments are run on a single Tesla V100-PCIE-32GB GPU.} On average, around 50 data samples are required to generate 20 hints.
+The average cost to analyze and conduct inference on each sample is around USD 0.015 during the hint generation, DRL training, and final testing.